 1. Culture is a complicated ‘web of significance’

 - Geertz argues that cultures are very complex man-made concepts.
-He call culture a ‘web of significance’ that ‘man has spun’.
+He calls culture a ‘web of significance’ that ‘man has spun’.

-- Because culture is so complex, researchers shouldn’t try to look for patterns and laws that explain cultures.
+- Because culture is so complex, cultural analysis researchers shouldn’t try to look for patterns and laws that explain cultures.

-- Instead, researchers should try to explore and explain the ways people make meaning of their lives.
+- Instead, cultural analysis researchers should try to explore and explain the ways people make meaning of their lives.

 2. Culture must be explained in detail